 BEFORE YOU GO

 Currently there are no direct flights to Croatia.
-The major airlines (American, British, Lufthansa, Swiss and Alitalia) have connecting flight at their European hubs.
+The major airlines (American, British, Lufthansa, Swiss and Alitalia) have connecting flights at their European hubs.
 From those airports, you will find plenty of flights into Croatia’s major airports (Zagreb, Dubrovnik, Split and Pula).
 Pre-COVID, there was talk of direct flights from the East coast of America.
 But we’ll need to wait a bit longer to see how that pans out.

 The Croatian train system is not extensive.
 It is used mainly for international destinations, in and out of Zagreb.
 You are better off hiring a private car/driver on land.
-Go for a boat/captain or using the ferry if you plan to stick to the coast.
+Go for a boat/captain or use the ferry if you plan to stick to the coast.

 One could easily spend 2 weeks meandering the coast of Croatia, but moving inland holds many special treats as well.
 Therefore even more time would be necessary.
 It’s best to plan your destinations around just how much time you might have.
 Visits to Dubrovnik and Split could easily be divided over one week.
 With over 1,000 islands to choose from, it would seem natural to enjoy a few of them.
 Some of our favorite include Hvar, Braç, Mijet, Trogir and the Brijuni islands.
-Headingincland you will fins the elegance of Zagreb, and two spectacular national parks, Krka and Plitvice.
+Heading inland you will find the elegance of Zagreb, and two spectacular national parks, Krka and Plitvice.
 Slovenia to the North and Montenegro to the South “book-end” the country.
 They are delightful add-ons giving the proper amount of travel days.

 The primary language in Croatia is Serbo-Croatian.
 But English is spoken widely throughout the lam inland and islands.